 Paul teaches us to use only words that will edify each other.
 I wake up to compliments from my husband every morning, before I even get out of bed.
 That just makes my day!
 I’m beautiful, special, smart, sexy, and wonderful.
 That’s me!
 LOL!

 Everyday connections mean everyday memories and a stronger marriage!
-Wash dishes together, go on a picnic, take walks and talk, text “I love you” or “I’m thinking of you,” and don’t forget date nights are an essential ingredient to a thriving marriage.
+Wash dishes together.
+Go on picnics.
+Take walks and talk about your day and your dreams.
+Text “I love you” or “I’m thinking of you.”
+Plus, don't forget date nights are an essential ingredient to a thriving marriage.

 I have found the one whom my soul loves!
 Song of Solomon 3:4

 These are just a few recommendations on how to safeguard your marriage.
-For more information about safeguarding your marriage or to schedule a relationships coaching session, e-mail me at SandyLIsche@gmail.com
+For more information about safeguarding your marriage or to schedule a pre-marital or marriage coaching session, e-mail me at SandyLIsche@gmail.com.